google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Even the essential Thermapen without the directional readout is straightforward for a left-handed chef to read.
 Moreover, take a closer look at the tip of the probe:

-The blue Thermapen features a much finer tip allowing it to penetrate skins and delicate flesh a lot easier.
-When I tried using the yellow Hygiplas I could not readily penetrate the fish skin and just squished the skin down onto the flesh.
+The blue Thermapen features a much finer tip, making it much easier to penetrate skin and delicate flesh.
+When I tried using the yellow Hygiplas, I could not readily penetrate the fish skin and just squished the skin down onto the flesh.

-Probe your meat and it is under-cooked, then next time you probe it is cooked, if you haven’t sanitized your probe with a probe wipe between tests you may have cross-contaminated your cooked meat with any bugs that may have still been present in the earlier under-cooked test.
+Probe your meat and it is under-cooked, the next time you probe it is cooked, if you haven’t sanitized your probe with a probe wipe between tests, you may have cross-contaminated your cooked meat with any bugs that may have still been present in the earlier under-cooked test.

 Best Remote Barbecue Thermometers

-When it comes to smoking you need to be able to monitor the temperature of your meat remotely because you don’t want to be opening the hood on your smoker every half-hour and losing all the warmth within the food chamber.
+When it comes to smoking, you need to be able to monitor the temperature of your meat remotely.
+You don’t want to open the hood on your smoker every half-hour and lose all the warmth within the food chamber.
 This is where the remote BBQ thermometer adds value.

-The 2nd sensor is placed on the cooking grate to give an accurate reading of the cooking temperature at the point where the meat is actually sitting and not halfway up the lid where most built-in BBQ thermometers reside.
+The second sensor is placed on the cooking grate to give an accurate reading of the cooking temperature at the point where the meat is sitting, not halfway up the lid, where most built-in BBQ thermometers reside.

-The display readout is provided by a separate unit that will be connected by a wire or (in the top-of-the-range models) wireless.
+A separate unit provides the display readout, which can be connected by wire or (in the top-of-the-range models) wirelessly.

-These BBQ thermometers allow you to continuously monitor the meat temperature and a few even have an alarm that will sound when your meat reaches the specified temperature in order that you don’t overdo it.
+These BBQ thermometers allow you to monitor the meat temperature continuously, and a few even have an alarm that will sound when your meat reaches the specified temperature, so you don’t overdo it.

 Wireless Thermometer

-Whether you need to have a wireless thermometer is down to the design of your smoker ie. how the smoker hood closes with wires coming out or simply how much you want the state of the art.
+Whether you need a wireless thermometer depends on the design of your smoker, i.e., how the smoker hood closes with wires coming out, or simply how much you want the state-of-the-art.

-The wireless remote unit will allow you to be up to 100 feet or so away from your smoker so when preparing your cookout you’re not necessarily tied to standing by the barbecue smoker say if the weather’s bad or like me, you smoke all year round.
+The wireless remote unit allows you to be up to 100 feet away from your smoker, so when preparing your cookout, you’re not necessarily tied to standing by the barbecue smoker if the weather’s bad or if, like me, you smoke all year round.

-I’ve tested a variety of remote BBQ thermometers and therefore the one that consistently comes out on top is the Maverick ET732.
-It’s a robust accurate device and is of great value for money.
+I’ve tested a variety of remote BBQ thermometers, and the one that consistently comes out on top is the Maverick ET732.
+It’s a robust, accurate device that is great value for money.

-If I have one niggle it’s that the instructions are poor but who reads instructions these days?
-Five minutes playing around with it and you’ll get to grips with it.
+If I have one niggle, it’s that the instructions are poor, but who reads instructions these days?
+Spend five minutes playing around with it, and you’ll get to grips with it.

-The final option is to have a BBQ thermometer with more than one probe, this will allow you to check more than one point in the meat without having to move the probe manually (something that might again require opening the smoker hood).
+The final option is to have a BBQ thermometer with more than one probe; this will allow you to check more than one point in the meat without moving the probe manually (something that might again require opening the smoker hood).

-This can be a specific advantage when cooking an outsized bird sort of turkey because you’ll insert one probe within the breast and one within the thigh and keep a check on both temperatures at the same time.
-For an extra $10, choose the Maverick ET-733
+This can be a specific advantage when cooking an outsized bird, such as a turkey, because you’ll insert one probe within the breast and one within the thigh and keep a check on both temperatures at the same time.
+For an extra $10, choose the Maverick ET-733.

 Calibrating Your Temperature Probe

-It pays to calibrate your temperature probe regularly to check that it is giving an accurate readout and there’s a very easy way to do this:
+It pays to calibrate your temperature probe regularly to check that it is giving an accurate readout, and there’s an effortless way to do this:

-Insert the probe into the water on a rolling boil it should read 100°C or 212°F. Insert it into iced water and it should read 0°C or 32°F
+Insert the probe into the water, and bring it to a rolling boil.
+It should read 100°C or 212°F. Insert it into ice water and it should read 0°C or 32°F

-As a double-check, if you have more than one probe, test them simultaneously.
+If you have more than one probe, test them simultaneously as a double-check.
 If they both read the same then the chances are they are accurate no matter at what temperature you choose to test.

 Safe Internal Meat Temperatures